vamplabAI/sgr-deep-research/benchmark/simpleqa_benchmark_results.md

 # Problem Statement

-The objective of this research was to test the SGR Deep Research system and compare it with analogues.
+The objective of this research was to test the SGR Agent Core system and compare it with analogues.

 # Methodology